darksideoftheshmoo/rcell2/README.md

 This feature is available in the new [`rcell2.cellid`](https://github.com/darksideoftheshmoo/rcell2-cellid) package.

-* This package bundles, compiles and wraps our improved Cell-ID binary.
+* The package bundles, compiles and wraps our improved [Cell-ID binary](https://github.com/darksideoftheshmoo/cellID-linux/tree/mask_mod).
 * Save, load and manipulate cell masks and boundaries within R.
 * Run it in parallel automagically, backed by R's `foreach`.
 * Automate scanning parameter ranges, by running Cell-ID programatically.